DiaghoProject/docs/src/development_guide/tests.md

 6- Run functional test based on the test plan

--> If functional tests are passed we merge into main
+-> If functionals tests are passed we merge into main

 7- Create automated functionals tests with selenium (Non regression tests)